Teacher, regionalist and honorary citizen of Bodzentyn (1932–2018)

 Stefan Rachtan in the early 1960s.

 © Private archive of the family

-In this article, regionalist Stephan Rachtan describes the situation in Bodzentyn, Poland, during WWII.
+In this article, regionalist Stefan Rachtan describes the situation in Bodzentyn, Poland, during WWII.
 He also recalls the Jews of his neighbourhood and scenes from his childhood in Dąbrowa Dolna and Bodzentyn.

 Formation of resistance groups

 The Germans entered Bodzentyn on 6 September 1939.
 Hiding in the dense forest, resistance groups were formed.
 Similar groups were organized in the nearby villages.
 In March 1943, the Bodzentyn group was transformed into the partisan unit Chlopcy z Lasu (The Boys from the Forest) and joined the Home Army that was loyal to the Polish-government-in-exile in London.